 No matter your useable water source, you’ll need a filtration system.
 They’re easy enough to find online for $100+, and you have quite a few options here, but keep quality in mind.

 You can always use a typical outhouse, but that will become troublesome sooner or later.
+If you plan to farm your land or keep any livestock, such as pigs, it could theoretically work for you if you dispose of your waste in the compost along with the rest of your livestock’s waste.
+But it’s still a messy business, and it would require the appropriate upkeep to ensure a hygienic environment.
 Your best bet is to create a good sewage system, and if you’ve figured out your water system, this shouldn’t be too difficult, aside from the labor involved.

 A basic septic system consists of a tank that collects and releases wastewater.
 Bacteria within the tank naturally breaks the waste down.
 As new wastewater flows in, old wastewater flows out through a series of perforated pipes where it is filtered through the soil and absorbed as nutrients.